radhikap18/website/_product/accessories/power/README.md

 In the 96boards specification, it uses 4.75/1.7 EIAJ-3 and center pin positive.

-We strongly advise to check your plug is correct as follows:
+We strongly advise to check if your plug is correct as follows:

 1. Use DC plug has 4.75/1.7 EIAJ-3.
 2. Or use plug converter from 5.5/2.1 to 4.75/1.7 EIAJ-3 plug.